Why study Recreation (Therapeutic) at Dal?

 Careers and future study

-Dalhousie students have higher than the national average of pass rates for the NCTRC exam.
-Our students had 98.5% first-time exam pass rate in the past 3 years (National average is 86.3%).
-Graduates from Dalhousie's Recreation program are in demand now, as public and private organizations plan for an aging and increasingly diverse population.
-Therapeutic recreation is a rapidly growing field, and new career opportunities are constantly being created.
-You'll be well prepared to start a rewarding career as a member of an interdisciplinary team within the healthcare and recreation sectors.
-You might consider careers in the following areas:
+Dalhousie students regularly achieve higher than the national average of pass rates on the NCTRC exam.
+Therapeutic Recreation is a rapidly growing field and new career opportunities are constantly being created.
+You’ll be well prepared to start a rewarding career as a member of an interdisciplinary team within the healthcare and recreation sectors.
+Some settings where graduates may find employment include:

-Future studies could include programs at the graduate level in science, health, or business administration.
+Future studies can include programs at the graduate level in health or business administration.

 Admission requirements